 I am going to think about this and try to come up with something.
 Do you have potatoes of any kind?
 What other spices do you have or can obtain in bulk?
 Can you get garlic, rosemary, basil?
 What do you have for fruit available?
 Rice?

 We have potatoes, rice and occasion Bananas, plums, grapes and figs. We have Garlic and I have seen basil on occassion but haven't seen any rosemary.
 We have salt and pepper that is readily available but thats about all I have seen so far.
-We have olive oil and lemon juice and some terrible red wine that could probably be used for cooking because it tastes awful for sipping.
-There is no such thing as mayo or mustard either.
-If you have recipes for those that would be helpful.

 I did some searching and so far came up with these sites for recipes and tips: